crramirez/windows-uwp.es-es/windows-apps-src/monetize/run-app-experiments-with-a-b-testing.md

 ---
 author: mcleanbyron
-Description: Puedes usar el panel del Centro de desarrollo de Windows para ejecutar los experimentos para las aplicaciones para la Plataforma universal de Windows (UWP) con pruebas A/B.
+Description: You can use the Windows Dev Center dashboard to run experiments for your Universal Windows Platform (UWP) apps with A/B testing.
-title: Ejecuta experimentos para aplicaciones con pruebas A/B ms.assetid: 790B4B37-C72D-4CEA-97AF-D226B2216DCC ms.author: mcleans
+title: Ejecutar experimentos de aplicaciones con pruebas A/B ms.assetid: 790B4B37-C72D-4CEA-97AF-D226B2216DCC ms.author: mcleans
 ms.date: 02/08/2017